Healthy gums, healthy smile

 It’s estimated that 80% of people at some point in their life will experience some form of gum disease.
 Gum disease – also called periodontal disease – is the result of an infection, which has spread to the gums and tooth roots.

 Gingivitis is the early stage of gum disease.
 It is the infection of the gums from bacteria resulting from poor oral hygiene, causing inflammation, gum tenderness and bleeding when brushing and flossing.

 When treated early by the Infinity Dental Care team gingivitis can be reversed.
 It can also be prevented in the future by adopting a thorough oral hygiene routine and attending regular appointments at Infinity Dental Care every six months.

 Periodontal disease is a condition that increases in its severity the longer it is left untreated.
 When gum disease has progressed from gingivitis, it is referred to as periodontitis.

 The most common cause of gum disease is plaque, a clear sticky film over the teeth and gums.
-The bacteria in plaque attacks the gum tissue and tooth enamel, causing both gum disease and tooth decay.
+The bacteria in plaque attack the gum tissue and tooth enamel, causing both gum disease and tooth decay.